Kong/kongponents/docs/components/dropdown.md

 We also recommend setting the icon style `color` property to a value of `currentColor` to utilize default KDropdownItem styling for slotted content.
 :::

+## Events

+### toggleDropdown

+Fires when dropdown is opened/closed.
+Returns state of the dropdown (boolean).

+### change

+Fires when item is selected.
+Returns the selected menu item object.

 ## KDropdownItem

 KDropdown generates a KDropdownItem for each object in the `items` prop array.
 At the most basic level, KDropdownItem is a wrapper around each item to display it correctly inside KDropdown.
 You can use the `items` slot of the KDropdown to manually create your own menu items.